readthedocs/ext-theme/docs/introduction.rst

 FomanticUI/SemanticUI
    FomanticUI is the active project name, though these refer to the same thing mostly.
-FUI/SUI aim to provide all of the component and elements that we will be using in the application, and there is little to no CSS is required.
+FUI/SUI is a style framework for components and elements, but more importantly, it has native interactive components and JS driven UI that we do not need to maintain ourselves -- search components, tabs, popups, modals, menus, etc. The goal with FUI is to avoid core team writing CSS and JS for basic elements.
+In fact, there is very little CSS used at all.
 Currently, the application uses less than 100 lines of CSS customization to elements.

    FUI/SUI use Less.js as a CSS compiler.
 Compilation is performed during the Webpack bundle build process.
+FUI relies on jQuery still, as all plugins are implemented on top of jQuery.

 Knockout.js
    To reuse much of the code we already have, Knockout.js was used for what API driven interfaces we do have.
 Where possible, views are driven by application logic and Django templates however.

+   UI that requires dynamic manipulation, two-way data binding, or API reponse rendering will use Knockout.js.

 Tools used
 ~~~~~~~~~~